Charitable Trust Lawyers in Topeka

 What are the tax advantages of a charitable trust?

 There are three main tax benefits to setting up a charitable trust.
 These can amount to significant savings for you and your heirs.
+The 3 types of tax advantages are: income tax deduction, estate tax benefits, & capital gains tax benefits.

 Income tax deduction